Debt Stress

 Where does auto loan delinquency data come from?

 The New York Fed reports auto loan delinquency rates quarterly in its Household Debt and Credit Report, based on Equifax credit report data.
-The American Distress Index tracks the 90+ day serious delinquency rate as a component of the Debt Stress dimension.
+Auto loan delinquency is one of four inputs to the American Distress Index's Delinquency domain, scored against its own quarterly history since 2005.

 Quick poll